A road bike groupset is the collection of components that make you stop and go – in other words, the drivetrain, shifters and brakes.

 Having more sprockets not only provides you with a wider range of gears but also means the jumps between them tend to be smaller.

 Smaller gaps mean it’s easier to maintain an optimal pedalling cadence as you shift from one gear to the next, and are therefore preferred by racers.

 For road bikes with a double crankset, 11-28t is probably the most common cassette range, but Shimano, SRAM and Campagnolo all offer a huge range of choices to suit your riding.

 It’s becoming more common to see wider range cassettes fitted as standard, with ratios such as 11-32t or even 11-34t appearing on some bikes, while SRAM offers a 10-36t 12-speed cassette in its eTap AXS Force and Rival ranges.

 The groupset brand and number of gears dictate the type of chain you require (groupsets with a ‘higher’ number of gears require narrower chains).

 Additionally, some more expensive chains have the pins and plates drilled to remove weight.

-Bottom brackets come in many shapes and sizes, but as far as road groupsets are concerned, they all fall into one of two categories: press fit and threaded.
+Bottom brackets come in many shapes and sizes, but as far as road groupsets are concerned, they all fall into one of two categories: press-fit or threaded.

 Threaded bottom brackets screw into your frame on threads.
-Press fit bottom brackets, as the name suggests, are pressed into the frame, and held in place by friction.
+Press-fit bottom brackets, as the name suggests, are pressed into the frame and held in place by friction.

 Generally speaking, press-fit bottom brackets are less convenient than threaded ones when it comes to maintenance and compatibility, but many manufacturers favour them for purported weight and stiffness benefits, as well as ease of manufacturing.